DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## Character Creation

-Deck of Adventure offers both premade characters `LINK NEEDED` and a completely customizable process.
+Deck of Adventures offers both premade characters `LINK NEEDED` and a completely customizable process.
 Consult with your GM for information about the setting and what skills will be relevant for the story ahead.
 Custom creation starts with spending Experience Points on Attributes, Skills, Affinities, Vulnerabilities and/or Skills.

 - Attributes cost more, but also increase corresponding skills.
 - Spending points has diminishing returns.
 Going from 0 to +1 is relatively cheap, but +3 to +4 will take many more points.